VicentChen/Ptilopsis/README.md

 	- `BufferA.glsl`: Code for interactive camera.

 ## Implementated algorithms/techinques
-(Preview of implemented results/GIFs may requrie some time...)
+(Preview of implemented results/GIFs may require some time to load...)

 |||
 | - | - |